Integrality of twisted L-values of elliptic curves: Introduction

 One can further relax the restriction on the conductor $m$.
-We will prove in Theorem~\ref{la_thm} the integrality in more generality but for the value of the $L$-function $\La(E,\chi,s)$ instead.
-To conclude the same for $\LL(E,\chi)$ one still needs to check that no prime of additive reduction becomes semistable over $K_\chi$ as explained in Section~\ref{lfn_sec}.
-Theorem~\ref{semistable_thm} follows from Theorem~\ref{main_thm} because $c_0(E)=1$ is know for the $X_0$-optimal curve by~\cite{ces} if $E$ is semistable.
+We will prove in Theorem~\ref{la_thm} the integrality in more generality but for the corresponding value $\LLa(E,\chi)$ of the $L$-function $\La(E,\chi,s)$ instead.
+We achieve this by studying the integrality property of modular symbols, similarly to the questions discussed in~\cite{wuthrich_integral}.
+The closely related question of the integrality of the Stickelberger elements is discussed by Stevens in~\cite{stevens}; in Section~\ref{gal_sec} we will refine his methods.

+To conclude the same for $\LL(E,\chi)$ one still needs to check that no prime of additive reduction becomes semistable over the number field fixed by the kernel of $\chi$ as explained in Section~\ref{lfn_sec}.
+This is also the reason for the limitation to the following corollary.

 \begin{cor} Let $E$ be an elliptic curve defined over $\QQ$.
-Assume the conjecture that $c_1(E)=1$ holds.
+Assume the conjecture that $c_1(E)=1$ holds and that $E$ admits a semistable quadratic twist over $\QQ$.
 Then there are only finitely many $\chi$ such that $\LL(E,\chi)$ is non-integral. \end{cor}

-We will prove the theorem using modular symbols by studying their integrality property.
-A similar question was discussed in~\cite{wuthrich_integral}.
-The closely related question of the integrality of the Stickelberger elements is discussed by Stevens in~\cite{stevens}; in Section~\ref{gal_sec} we will refine his methods.
+Throughout we identify primitive Dirichlet character via class field theory with characters of the absolute Galois group of $\QQ$.
+Let $K$ be the field fixed by the kernel of such a character $\chi$; it is an abelian extension of $\QQ$.
+By the Artin formalism, which holds for the motivic $L$-functions but not for $\La(E,\chi,s)$, we have that $ L(E/K,s) = \prod_{\chi} L(E,\chi,s)$ where the product runs over all characters of the Galois group of $K/\QQ$.
+The Birch and Swinnerton-Dyer conjecture predicts now that there is an integer $c\in\ZZ$ such that

-Even though when there are torsion points defined over the field cut out by the character~$\chi$, one may still get an integral value for $\LL(E,\chi)$.
-This is for instance predicted by the main conjecture in Iwasawa theory where the $p$-adic $L$-function turns out to be an integral power series (see Corollary~18 in~\cite{wuthrich_integral}).
-On the arithmetic side the explanation for integrality comes from the cancellation of terms in the Birch and Swinnerton-Dyer formula as studied for instance in~\cite{lorenzini}.
-In the opposite direction, the very last example in Section~\ref{ex_sec} shows that one can have a non-integral $L$-value, yet no new torsion points appearing in the corresponding field.
+where $\Delta_K$ is the discriminant of $K$ and $\Omega(E/K)$ is a product of periods $\Omega_{\pm}(E)$.
+Of course, the integer $c$ could be zero in which case one of the $\LL(E,\chi)$ is zero and the following does not say much.
+However, when $c\neq 0$, the conjecture now predicts that the possible denominator of $\LL(E,\chi)$ should have something to do with torsion points in $E(K)$.
+In Corollary~\ref{lachi_tors_cor} and in Theorem~\ref{main_thm}, we prove indeed a strong link between the existence of new torsion points defined over $K$ and non-integral $\LLa(E,\chi)$.
+In the opposite direction, the very last example in Section~\ref{ex_sec} shows that one can have a non-integral motivic $L$-value, yet no new torsion points appearing in the corresponding field.
+On the arithmetic side, the right hand side of the above conjectured equality, the explanation for integrality comes from the cancellation between $c$ and the order of the torsion subgroup; this was studied for instance in~\cite{lorenzini}.